-What are the costs involved in invoice discounting?
+What are the costs of confidential invoice discounting?

-Fees and costs involved with invoice discounting vary depending on your agreement with your financer.
-This process is ideal for companies with a turnover of £250,000 (plus VAT) – with a turnover of less than this, invoice factoring is another option to consider.
+Fees and costs involved with confidential invoice discounting vary depending on your agreement with your financier.
+Invoice discounting is suitable for companies with a net turnover of £250,000 or more.
+If your turnover is lower than this you might consider invoice factoring.

 The most likely fees to crop up are a service fee, as a percentage of your turnover, and a discount fee, which is the cost of borrowing.

 For a rough idea of rates, try our interactive invoice finance calculator.
 The calculator is based on up-to-date real life data from Touch’s customers.
 It will give an indication of likely fees and overall costs.